-King County Parks' level of service is dependent upon their workforce capacity and state guidelines.
+On June 19th, the state Department of Health approved King County's application to move into Safe Start Phase 2, which includes new guidance for recreation and fitness.
+Parks' level of service is dependent upon their workforce capacity, which has been limited due to COVID-19.
 Click here to see what's open now.